Gunung Lang Recreational Park, Ipoh - travelswithsun

 1. Gergasi Inn

-New, reasonably clean and comfortable, Gergasi Inn has quadruple rooms and family suites fitted with king sized beds as well as rooms for solo travellers.
+New, reasonably clean and comfortable, Gergasi Inn has quadruple rooms and family suites fitted with king sized beds as well as rooms for solo travelers.
 Their rooms are generally spacious.

 There is parking (though not secure) and the hotel is close to the highway and thus convenient, if you have your own transport.
 Moreover, there are nearby eateries and malls since this is a commercial area.